ppant/ppant.github.io/_posts/2019-11-21-cnn-understanding-edge-detection-with-an-example.md

 *Image Source: Andrew Ng Deep Learning Course*

-In this post, we&#8217;ll see how we can detect edges in an image.
+In this post, we'll see how we can detect edges in an image.

-Given a picture below:<figure class="wp-block-image">
+Given a picture below:<figure>

 ![](/assets/images/edge_detection_problems-1-e1571219766497-1024x355.png "Detect Edge in an Image") *Image Source: Andrew Ng Deep Learning Course*